 - Kristin Horrigan, professor of dance

-- Sara Jane Muratori, assistant dean of students
+- Sara Jane Muratori, assistant dean of students (chair)

 - Catherine O'Callaghan, assistant dean of academic advising and support

-- Maggie Strassman, director of international services
+- Maggie Patari, director of global engagement and international services

-- Cyane Thomas, student
+- Ricarrdo Valentine, student

 Marlboro College Center for Equity, Empowerment, and Inclusion

 The Marlboro Center for Equity, Empowerment, and Inclusion seeks to support, retain, and sustain all Marlboro students who identify as underrepresented due to race, class, ethnicity, national origin, sex, gender expression, ability, and veteran status.
-The Center provides tools, resources, and assistance to establish a learning environment in which underrepresented students will learn about diversity, social justice, power, and privilege.
+The Center provides tools, resources, and assistance to support a learning environment in which underrepresented students will learn about diversity, social justice, power, and privilege.